llorracc/as.180.369/README.md

 In general, absences are excused for illness, religious observation, participation in certain university activities, or there circumstances described in university's policy.
 Since we expect the core work of what you do in this class to be performed live in class, with your between-class assignments being about how to improve what you have done in class, participation during course sessions is essential to your performing well and getting the most out of the class.
 As a result, if you miss more than one class that not covered in one of the explicitly allowed reasons for excused absences, your grade for the class will be reduced.

-It is your responsibility to inform the instructor or TA beforehand if you will miss a class.
-Students MUST communicate with their instructor or TA regarding expected or unexpected absences.
+It is your responsibility to inform the instructor beforehand if you will miss a class.
+Students MUST communicate with their instructor regarding expected or unexpected absences.

-Note that JHU policy states:
+Note that Howard University policy states:

 > Students should consult with their instructors and/or TAs when they
 > have missed classes to explain the reasons for their absence and to